Jam0r85/nova-money/README.md

 ```

 ## Using
-In your \App\Nova resource file, add the following into your Fields method:
+In your nova resource file, add the following into your Fields method:

 ```
 use Jam0r85\NovaMoney\Money;